maradney/Blink-BE-task/README.md

 npm start
 ```

-and you're good to go.
+and you're good to go. visit (http://localhost:3000) and checkout (http://localhost:3000/api-docs/) for simple docs.